dortania/dortania.github.io/_posts/2020-10-13-bigsur-new.md

 * Latest releases of all your kexts

 For the last 2, see here on how to update: [Updating OpenCore, Kexts and macOS](https://dortania.github.io/OpenCore-Post-Install/universal/update.html)

+And as with every year, the first few weeks to months of a new OS release are painful in the community.
+We **highly** advise users to stay away from Big Sur for first time installers.
+The reason is that we cannot determine whether issues are Apple related or with your specific machine, so it's best to install and debug a machine on a known working OS before testing out the new and shiny.

+For more in-depth troubleshooting with Big Sur, see here: [OpenCore and macOS 11: Big Sur](https://dortania.github.io/OpenCore-Install-Guide/extras/big-sur/)